 Intangible assets of the Group pertain to computer software.
-Acquired computer software is capitalised on the basis of the costs incurred to acquire and bring to use the specific software.
-Subsequently, these intangible assets are measured at cost less accumulated amortization and any accumulated impairment losses.
-These costs are amortised over their estimated useful life of three to five years (20% - 30% annual rate).
-The amortization period and the amortization method used for the computer software are reviewed at each reporting period.
+Acquired $\neg puter$ software is capitalised on the basis of the costs incurred to acquire and bring to u the specific software.
+Subsequently, these intangible assets are measured at cost less accumulated amortizat. and any accumulated impairment losses.
+These costs are amortised over their estimated us ful life of the to five years (20% - 30% annual rate).
+The amortization period and the amortization m 1^{-4} used for 1^{-4} computer software are reviewed at each reporting period.

-Computer software is assessed for impairment whenever there is an indication that they may be impaired.
-Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset is accounted for by changing the amortization period or method, as appropriate, and are treated as changes in accounting estimates.
+Computer software is assessed from the priment whenever there is an indication that they may be impaired.
+Changes in the expected usef life on the expected pattern of consumption of future economic benefits embodied in the asset is accounter for the amortization period or method, as appropriate, and are treated as changes in α counting the amortization period or method, as appropriate, and are treated as changes in α counting the amortization period or method.

-Costs associated with maintaining computer software programmes are recognised as an expense when incurred.
+Costs associated y., maintainin computer software programmes are recognised as an expense when incurred.

-1) Impairment of non-financial assets
+l) Impairment of non-financia sets